 Build An Online Presence With Social Media

-If you want to sell original art online you have to make an online presence.
+If you want to sell original art online, you must make an online presence.

 Social media is a great tool to help you build brand awareness.

-The first step is to create a profile on all of the major social networks.
+The first step is creating a profile on all major social networks.

-You are not going to start posting on all of them at first but you do want to set up accounts on all of them.
+You will not start posting on all of them at first, but you want to set up accounts on them.

-When you have finished setting up all of your accounts, take some time going through them and find where your audience is.
+When you have finished setting up your accounts, take some time to review them and find where your audience is.

-Search for graphite artists on all of the platforms you have joined for and take note of how their audience is interacting with them.
+Search for graphite artists on all of the platforms you have joined and note how their audience interacts with them.

 Now pick one social media site you would like to start with.

-Before you start posting on the platform take some time to listen to the social conversation.
+Before posting on the platform, take some time to listen to the social conversation.

-- Are they engaging with their audience on a regular basis?
+- Are they engaging with their audience regularly?

 - What type of content are they publishing?